-Range of valid values: 0 to any positive integer
+Range of valid values: 0 to any positive integer Takes effect: when Capture is restarted

 SP_OCT_REDUCED_KEY

 This parameter controls which parts of an operation in the redo log are sent by Capture to the target for use by Post.
 Different SharePlex features may require more or less data to be made available to the Post process.